-- A. How Chinook people are continuing to learn the ways of their ancestors! - B. Canoe life and bonding with their Ancestors. - C. Bring back songs, language and other Lifeways.
+- A. How Chinook people are continuing to learn the ways of their ancestors! - B. Foods and medicines provided by Grandmother Earth.

+- C. Canoe life and bonding with their Ancestors. - D. Bring back songs, language and other Lifeways.

 Week 5: Chinook Justice Now